A flexible work culture thanks to rigorous collaboration: the TNW balance

 “Our flexible culture works because we make good and full use of a tool that keeps our collaboration fluid and coherent” —Markus Leming, Global Partnerships at TNW

 To keep a weekly rhythm and stay on top of all the stages of their clients' lifecycle, they meet twice a week, one time in smaller, sub-teams and another in an all-hands meeting.
 The all-hands meeting happens every Monday afternoon to discuss results, macro activities and individual updates.

 As mentioned above, their weekly rhythm happens in large part on Slite where they centralize weekly updates that they can refer back to.
 "We are able to collate all the meeting minutes in one place and create tasks that we can follow-up on a weekly basis."
 It's also where they can craft their SOPs where everyone can document, organize and find them.

-Before they started centralizing this information in Slite, they tried Google Docs and Cisco Spark, both of which failed to provide a simple place to "collate all the meeting minutes in one place and create tasks that we can follow-up on a weekly basis," explained Markus.
+Before they started centralizing this information in Slite, they tried Google Docs and Cisco Spark, both of which failed to provide a simple place to "collate all the meeting minutes in one place.

 Slite has made it easier for the TNW Sales team to create a structured template to save time, make it more visually pleasing to gather notes and assign tasks and, eventually, get everyone to fully contribute and collaborate.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.

 A rich text element can be used with static or dynamic content.
 For static content, just drop it into any page and begin editing.
 For dynamic content, add a rich text field to any collection and then connect a rich text element to that field in the settings panel.
 Voila!